 The classic A-Frame tent has been around for centuries employed by armies, prospectors as well as scouting groups and summer camps.
 The shape is easily recognisable as the form we see in icons and signage to represent tents and campsites in general.

-The “A” shape is formed with a single pole at each end and usually a horizontal crosspole or ridge to make the tent canopy we all recognise.
+The “A” shape is formed with a single pole at each end and usually a horizontal crosspole or ridge to make the tent canopy we all recognize.
 The sloping walls can often limit head and elbow room even in bigger designs.
 This makes this type of tent fine for sleeping in but not ideal for that family holiday, especially if it’s raining and you want to move around freely inside.

 Where this design does score well is in terms of stability and the fact that they are easy to pitch.
 For occasional camping with no kids these are a good option though you will be limited on the brands that still offer them.